-We recognize all share-based payments, including grants of stock options, restricted stock units, warrants and common stock awards in the income statement as an operating expense based on their fair value over the requisite service period.
+We recognize all share-based payments to employees and directors, including grants of stock options, restricted stock units (RSUs), warrants and common stock awards in the income statement as an operating expense based on their fair values over the requisite service period.

-We compute the estimated fair values of stock options using the Black-Scholes option pricing model.
-Market price at the date of grant is used to calculate the fair value of restricted stock units, warrants and common stock awards.
-No tax benefit has been recorded due to the full valuation allowance on deferred tax assets that we have recorded.
+We compute the estimated fair values of stock options and warrants using the Black-Scholes option pricing model.
+Market price at the date of grant is used to calculate the fair value of restricted stock units and common stock awards.
+We did not record a tax benefit in connection with these awards as we provided a full valuation allowance on our deferred tax assets.